zackees/transcribe-anything/README.md

 Uses whisper AI so this is state of the art translation service - completely free. 🤯🤯🤯

 If you install from PYPI then by default it will install the CPU version only.
-To enable the GPU version, please clone this repo and run `install_cuda.sh`.
-Please note that whatever torch version you have will be purged.
+To enable the GPU version, you *must install by cloning the github and running `install_cuda.sh` script, due to security lockdowns that can't be bypassed (pypi only allows dependencies within the ecosystem).
+Please note that whatever torch version you have will be purged with `install_cuda.sh` script.

 # Usage